StructifyAI/structify-python/docs/source/python_client/datasets.rst

 Helpful Dataset Functionality
 ------------------------------
-We also have a few other helpful functions to help you manage your datasets: ``structify.datasets.list`` to list all your datasets, and ``structify.datasets.get`` to get the schema for a certain dataset.
+We also have a few other helpful functions to help you manage your datasets: ``client.datasets.list`` to list all your datasets, and ``client.datasets.get`` to get the schema for a certain dataset.

 Here are some examples of how you can use these functions:

 .. code-block:: python

     # Requires no parameters and will return a list of all your datasets
-    structify.datasets.list()
+    client.datasets.list()

     # Requires the name of the dataset and will return the schema
-    structify.datasets.get(name="employees")
+    client.datasets.get(name="employees")